dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

 ### 2. Look around the code.

-To save time in lab (yeah, I know, I didn't give you much time to save time) it's good to get sort-of familiar with the starter code and project code structure.
+To save time in lab it's good to get sort-of familiar with the starter code and project code structure.
 Since we are writing code to run on both UNIX (`unix-side`) and on the r/pi (`pi-side`) we have more directories than usual for today: